vlocityinc/newport-design-system/ui/organisms/communities-actions-group/doc.md

-# Communities Home Image List
+# Communities Actions Group

-Home images
+Group of actions in a community